GabeStah/Airbrake.io/Copy/Language Page Rewrites/Ruby on Rails/text.md

 end
 ```

-Of course, you're not limited to only Capistrano for deployment tracking, so feel free to check out the [official documentation](https://github.com/airbrake/airbrake#deploy-tracking) to see just how `Airbrake` easily integrates into your project deploys.
+Of course, you're not limited to only Capistrano for deployment tracking, so feel free to check out the [documentation](https://github.com/airbrake/airbrake#deploy-tracking) to see just how `Airbrake` easily integrates into your project deploys.

 ### Plus Unlimited Custom Parameters, Exception Filtering, Promise Callbacks, and More!